Dmitry-Borodkin/voidc/README.md

 Void is an open-source, highly extensible programming language, minimalistic and low-level in its base.
 It uses LLVM for code generation and can be seen as a thin (well, in some sense) shell around it.
-Extendability of Void is practically limitless (any syntax/semantics), restricted only by decidability and ~your money~ imagination.
+Extensibility of Void is practically limitless (any syntax/semantics), restricted only by decidability and ~your money~ imagination.